uggla/cloud_native_app/README.md

 - Continuous Integration
 - Continuous Deployment of a cloud native application.

+Co-related goals are:
+- Ensure security.
+- improve team work.

 ## Goals & constraints

 ### Goals

-To answer to customer need, your team choose to use the **DevOps **methodology to deploy and maintain this application in production in the customer company HW.
+To answer to customer need, your team choose to use the **DevOps** method/approach/best practices to deploy and maintain this application in production in the customer company HW.

 As a consequence, practitioners will first have to:
  * Organize the team to work using DevOps best practices.
  * Automate the management of a virtual infrastructure (Infrastructure as code concept).
-Your customer requires to use Openstack as Infrastructure as a Service platform (IaaS)
+Your customer requires the use/usage Openstack as Infrastructure as a Service platform (IaaS)
  * Define and implement a CICD pipeline to easily test and deploy the application to staging area then production.
  * Put in place tooling to share/track application changes between team members/customers.
  * Ensure correct level of security within the factory. (no private keys or data available publicly, user access restriction, ports filtering...)

 ### Constraints
  * Application should only expose http[s] (ports 80 and 443) to the external network.